Each Custom shirt is unique, and will work with your body for maximum comfort and style.

-First, good fabric will ensure longevity
+First, good fabric will ensure comfort and longevity

 I always recommend 100% cotton, which will last longer than any other fabric.
 Although it creases easier than polyester (or poly-cotton) it breaths easier and doesn’t retain moisture as much as other fabrics.
 Silk and linen shirts do breath easier, but can be scratchy and are difficult to keep clean and pressed.

-2. Bias cut yolks
+2. Bias-cut yolks

 Splitting the seam along the yolk of your shirt allows the two pieces to be cut at an angle.
 This brings stretch to the upper back, allowing for more comfortable movement.